 The Distribution Companies may, at any time up to final award, postpone, withdraw and/or cancel this RFP; alter, extend or cancel any schedule date; and/or, alter, amend, withdraw and/or cancel any requirement, term or condition of this RFP, any and all of which shall be without any liability to DOER, the Independent Evaluator, or the Distribution Companies.

-By submitting a bid, a bidder agrees that the sole recourse that it may have with respect to the conduct of this RFP is by submission of a complaint or similar filing to the DPU in a relevant docket pertaining to this RFP.
+If the U.S. Treasury Department issues implementing guidance relevant to offshore wind tax credits, available in the 2022 Inflation Reduction Act ("Guidance") after December 1, 2023, but before January 31, 2024, the bid submission deadline will be 60 days from the date of the implementing guidance issuance and all subsequent deadlines in the RFP will be extended by the same number of days for bidders to account for such tax credits in their prices.
+By submitting a bid, a bidder agrees that the sole recourse it may have, with respect to the conduct of this RFP, is by submission of a complaint or similar filing to the DPU in a relevant docket pertaining to this RFP.
 Additionally, a bidder agrees to take no action inconsistent with the foregoing limitation.